syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% highlight vbnet %}
 [VB]

-'Create an instance of WordDocument class (Empty Word Document)
+'Creates an instance of WordDocument class (Empty Word Document)

 Dim document As New WordDocument()

-'Add a new section into the Word Document
+'Adds a new section into the Word Document

 Dim section As IWSection = document.AddSection()

-'Add a new paragraph into Word document and append text into paragraph
+'Adds a new paragraph into Word document and appends text into paragraph

 Dim paragraph As IWParagraph = section.AddParagraph()